BRC

 • West Ham United

-As you can see, only three of the teams in the original 2011 season are still in the Women’s Super League today.
+As you can see, only four of the teams in the original 2011 season are still in the Women’s Super League today.
 Mixing things up always makes for interesting soccer matches, in our opinion!

 What team wins most often?